Diagnosing Asperger Syndrome

-A few people see a formal diagnosis as an unhelpful label; however, for most people the importance and value of an early diagnosis cannot be emphasised enough.
+Very few people see a formal diagnosis as an unhelpful label; however, for the majority of people the importance of an early diagnosis is invaluable.

-Having a diagnosis will enable the appropriate support to be provided at the earliest opportunity to give the individual the maximum chance of fulfilling their potential.
-It may be the key needed to open the door to specialised support for example at school, college or with supported living or finding suitable employment.
+Having a diagnosis will enable the appropriate support to be provided at the earliest opportunity available to give the individual the maximum chance of fulfilling their complete potential.
+It may be the key needed to open the door to specialised support at school, college, supported living, or finding suitable employment.

-Diagnosis can also help the individual, their family, partners, carers, friends, colleagues, etc to understand them better and manage their needs and behaviour.
+A diagnosis can also help the individual, their family, partners, carers, friends, colleagues, etc. to understand the individual better and manage their needs and behaviour.

-Asperger syndrome varies widely from person to person, which can mean that making a diagnosis can be difficult.
+Asperger syndrome varies widely from person to person, possibly making a diagnosis difficult.

-Detecting or diagnosing Asperger syndrome may be more difficult during childhood and sometimes difficulties may not be recognised or diagnosed until adulthood.
+Detecting or diagnosing may be more difficult during childhood and sometimes characteristics may not be recognised or diagnosed until adulthood.

 How to get a diagnosis:

-The typical route for getting a diagnosis is to visit your GP.
-He or she can refer you to other health professionals who can make a formal diagnosis.
-Most often this will be a psychiatrist or clinical psychologist or perhaps a paediatrician or educational psychologist.
+The typical route is to visit your GP.
+They can refer you to other health professionals who will make a formal diagnosis.
+Most often this will be a psychiatrist, clinical psychologist, educational psychologist, or perhaps a paediatrician.